 Embracing the glut and confessing my limitations releases freedom to approach writing in a healthier, humbler way.
 I am encouraged by what author Marilyn McEntyre writes:

 All we can honestly do is offer what we see from where we stand, acknowledging the limits of our visual field, but also offering the particular insights that may be obtainable only from that particular place on earth.Marilyn McEntyre, Speaking Peace in a Climate of Conflict, 2020, p.74

 Speaking about the culture glut frames everything in negative terms.
 Think about it long enough though and a subtle transformation occurs with a realisation that there is an analogy between the proliferation of digital culture and the glorious abundance of nature.
 No one pays the sparrows, the blackbirds, the magpies, the gulls, the pigeons that circulate around our neighbourhood to sing in their varying states of tunefulness, but they sing anyway and we acknowledge it.
 You’re not the only person who saw the dawn burn through the morning mist, but you did see it.

-Last year, as part of a process of regeneration that has been happening for the last 10 years, a block of houses the size of two football pitches was knocked down in front of our house.
+In 2020, as part of a process of regeneration that has been happening for the previous 10 years, a block of houses the size of two football pitches was knocked down in front of our house.
 For the first time since my family have lived here, from our back door we could see to the river.
 Fierce amber sunsets repeatedly lit up the sky and our city revealed itself in a completely new light.
-New houses will soon obscure the view again, but our perspective has changed.
+New houses are being built to obscure the view again, but our perspective has changed.

 We could see to the river is a metaphor.
 As would a good witness to the abundant beauty of the ordinary natural world, I hope to celebrate the achievements of musicians, to converse with and learn from them.
 I’m joining in the bird song.
 For anybody reading, thank you for joining in too.